EugeneKorshenko/subkit-microservice/docs/tutorials/5mins_tutorial.md

 When objects are written to Subkit, the structure of the object is mapped to Subkit locations.
 In this example here, when the object {title: valueTxt.value, text: 'Subkit 5 mins tutorial.'} is set, locations for name and text are automatically created as children of the location referenced by _quickstart_.

 ### 5. Reading Data
-Now we are trying to get data from Subkit and display the messages on a page.
+Let's try to get some data from Subkit and display messages on a page, shall we?

 The specific Subkit response for the 'quickstart' store is an array of items.
 So first you need to extract the data from the response by calling the value property and assign its payload to a variable in our code.
 Then, call the reloadQuickStart() function to display the message as shown below: